 The Inspector Mk2 incorporates an aluminium rigid hull.
 The ergonomic wheelhouse offers spacious and comfortable interiors, which allow manned operations.
 A large aft deck of the vehicle supports the installation of modular subsystem including robots or mission-specific sensors.
 The sonar is installed in the retractable mast for protection against shocks during transit.

 The modular design of the USV is easily configured to support multiple tasks.
 The vehicle offers high-navigation accuracy and a high level of availability, while also ensuring safe crew operations.
 It also reduces risks to human life and cuts procurement and operating costs.

-The USV has a length of 9m, width of 2.95m and a draught of 0.6m.
-It weighs 4,300kg in operational configuration and can carry up to 600kg of cargo / equipment on 4m² deck area.
+The USV has a length of 9m, width of 2.95m and draught of 0.6m.
+It weighs 4,300kg in operational configuration and can carry up to 600kg of cargo / equipment on its deck area of 4m².